Kalamota Beach House

 Family friendly accommodation:

-All Suites (whether one, two or three bedrooms) have sofa beds.
-The best for families are the two and three bedroom suites, which come with two bathrooms and can sleep up to six and eight guests respectively.
+All suites (whether one or two bedrooms) have sofabeds.
+The best for families are the two-bedroom suites, which come with two bathrooms and can sleep up to six guests.

 Cots Available, Extra Beds Available